tudelft3d/Solar3Dcity/README.md

 Clouds have a significant influence on the radiation.
 Therefore it is important to know the weather conditions on a location in order to account the estimation.
 For this, historic data is usually used.

-### The yearly irradiance on a surface
+### The yearly irradiation on a surface

 The magnitude of the three radiation components is different depending on the day and time (i.e. position of the sun).
-Hence, the yearly irradiance is computed by integrating the magnitudes over the year, i.e. estimating the irradiance for many epochs during the year and summing them up (e.g. every 1 hour for every day).
+Hence, the yearly irradiation is computed by integrating the magnitudes over the year, i.e. estimating the irradiation for many epochs during the year and summing them up (e.g. every 1 hour for every day).

 ### Tilted and oriented surfaces

 The solar radiation differs depending on the tilt and orientation of a surface.
 The plot below show that TOF  (tilt-orientation-factors) for Delft in the Netherlands.
-It is visible that the difference between the irradiance on differently tilted and oriented surfaces is significant.
+It is visible that the difference between the irradiation on differently tilted and oriented surfaces is significant.

 ![TOF-plot](http://3dgeoinfo.bk.tudelft.nl/biljecki/github/solar3dcity/TOF-plot.png)

 ### Summing it up

-The global solar irradiance on a tilted and oriented surface at location can be estimated from the following components of the surface:
+The global solar irradiation on a tilted and oriented surface at location can be estimated from the following components of the surface:

 + location
 + tilt (of the normal)
 + orientation (azimuth)
 + historical weather (cloud) data

-The annual irradiance is expressed in kWh/m^2.
-If the area of the surface is available, the normalised irradiance is multiplied with the surface area in order to obtain the irradiance in kWh.
+The annual irradiation is expressed in kWh/m^2.
+If the area of the surface is available, the normalised irradiation is multiplied with the surface area in order to obtain the irradiation in kWh.

 ### The role of 3D city models